BuddyHawley/BuddyHawley/README.md

  	Systems interact with atleast some caution...
 Its just bc its hard for me to interact w systems nothin personal </3

 				Things im like really interested in
-		Tally hall (and Cojum dip i love cojum di), Objectified (I LOVE THIS COMIC SM), Michael Vey, Omori (i lovei lovei love i), Faith the unholy trinity (OH MY GOD FAITH FAITH FAITH FIATH IUFHRHAHTB DHABD FAITH INT)
- 	Uh the fazbear frights books SPECIFICALLY the second one idk...
-I didnt read the other ones and I didnt like the first one so..............Im not in the fnaf fandom nor do I consider myself a fan though lol (Nothing towards fnaf fans I just dont really have an interest in fnaf anymmoorrreee + I do like the games
-    but I am not in the fandom I just like silly robiot.... sihj...........)
+		Tally hall (and Cojum dip i love cojum di), Objectified, Michael Vey, Omori, Faith the unholy trinity, uh the fazbear frights books SPECIFICALLY the second one idk...
+I didnt read the other ones and I didnt like the first one so..............Im not in the fnaf fandom nor do I consider myself a fan though lol (Nothing towards fnaf fans I just dont really have an interest in fnaf anymmoorrreee + I do like the games but I am not in the fandom I just like silly robiot.... sihj...........)
+MSI uh idk I dont like a lot of things (Im not rlly in any fandoms so I guess it wouldnt rerally matter)
-    	HEheheh weezer
- 	uh idk I dont like a lot of things (Im not rlly in any fandoms so I guess it wouldnt rerally matter)

  	Im not mean...
 I swear.....
 I like having converssyionds